sdziallas/comp55/docs/labs/9-Github.md

 **ignore** those files.
 On the other hand, your java files should typically be in staged changes everytime you commit though, as you want git to keep track of those changes in each commit.
-Remember that when you commit, you will have to enter a commit message which is just a simple message that describes what the change they made was.
+Remember that when you commit, you will have to enter a **commit message** which summarizes what was done.
 Once the martyr commits and pushes, if it was successful they'll get a message like this.